 The interior of Horicon Marsh is home to a wide variety of marsh birds, from ducks and geese to pelicans, herons, egrets and cormorants.
-However, the scattered woodlands provide home to a great array of songbirds that can be found during the spring and fall migration as well as summer nesting populations.
-A close look may reveal a range of colorful songsters hiding among the dense foliage.
+The scattered woodlands also house a great array of songbirds, which can be found during the spring and fall migration as well as summer nesting populations.
+A close look may reveal a range of colorful songsters hiding among the dense foliage!

 To some, the name Horicon Marsh has almost become synonymous with Canada geese.
-Each fall the largest migratory flock of Canada geese in the world migrates through Horicon Marsh with peak numbers reaching more than 200,000!
-The geese begin to arrive in mid-September, but for many the most popular time to see this fall spectacle is in mid-October as numbers approach the fall peak, other wildlife is still abundant, and fall colors paint a perfect background.
+Each fall the largest migratory flock of Canada geese in the world migrates through Horicon Marsh, with peak numbers reaching more than 200,000!
+The geese begin to arrive in mid-September, but the most popular time to see this fall spectacle is in mid-October.
+As numbers approach the fall peak, other wildlife is still abundant, and fall colors paint a perfect background.

-For those that enjoy wildlife, Horicon Marsh has long been known as one of the best places in the upper Midwest to see birds.
-While 300 different kinds of birds have been recorded at the marsh over the years, it is home to a number of threatened and endangered species and a lure for the occasional rare sighting.
+For those who enjoy wildlife, Horicon Marsh has long been known as one of the best places in the upper Midwest to see birds.
+While 300 different kinds of birds have been recorded at the marsh over the years, it is home to a number of threatened and endangered species, affording birders the occasional rare sighting.

-Certainly birds are among the most visible forms of wildlife, yet other animals inhabit Horicon Marsh.
-Although many mammals come out at night, there is always the chance of seeing white-tailed deer in the uplands – or muskrats, mink and river otters as they swim through Horicon’s shallow waters.
+While birds are among the most visible forms of wildlife, many other animals inhabit Horicon Marsh.
+Although many mammals come out at night, there is always the chance of seeing white-tailed deer in the uplands or muskrats, mink, and river otters as they swim through the marsh’s shallow waters.

-Wildlife comes in all shapes and sizes and the frogs, turtles and snakes are as much a part of a healthy wetland ecosystem as its birds and mammals.
-Painted turtles and snapping turtles are abundant at Horicon Marsh, as well as several different kinds of frogs.
-Only three species of common snakes live in the Horicon area and none of these are poisonous – in fact, most of them are rarely even seen, but play an important role in nature.
+Wildlife comes in all shapes and sizes.
+Frogs, turtles and snakes are as much a part of a healthy wetland ecosystem as its birds and mammals.
+Painted turtles and snapping turtles are abundant at Horicon Marsh as well as several different kinds of frogs.
+Only three species of common snakes live in the area, and none of these are venomous.
+In fact, most of them are rarely even seen, though they play an important role, nonetheless.